magnuspyke/node-ofx-parser/README.md

 ## Credits ##

-Thanks to [Andrew Chilton](https://github.com/chilts) for writing the lib [node-ofx](https://github.com/chilts/node-ofx), which this one is a fork with just a change of xml-parser library
+Thanks to [Andrew Chilton](https://github.com/chilts) for writing the lib [node-ofx](https://github.com/chilts/node-ofx), which this is the original code and thanks to [Lucas Bremm](https://github.com/LucasBremm) for providing an updated version with just a change of xml-parser library.

 ## License ##